 NOTE: The Low Alarm digits begin to flash indicating the Low Alarm manual setting.

-Use the UP and DOWN set the low alarm to the desired value.
-Pressing the arrow keys changes the value in 1% increments.
-If the keys are held down for more than 1 second the display will scroll at a rate of 1% per second.
+3. Use the UP and DOWN keys to set the low alarm to the desired value.
+Pressing the arrow keys changes the value in 1% or 1 cmH2O increments.
+If the keys are held down for more than 1 second the display will scroll at a rate of 1% or 1 cmH20 per second.